 The whitewater community, blossoming in the ‘90s, started talking about Chaco.
+The official history of Chaco sandals had begun.
 As we grew, we got requests for an open-toe design.
 Guides wanted a sandal that would hold the foot as well as our original toe-loop designs without having their big toe strapped in.
 In 1993, I found a German-trained Pedorthist to help solve the problem.
 I was sure it involved strap placement, but I was proven wrong.
 I learned that straps are not the only way to keep a foot centered on a sandal footbed.
 The right kind of arch support aligned the foot and kept it from sliding off the outside edge of the sole.
 I learned about biomechanics, pronation, and how to support the foot for maximum efficiency.

 My mentor and I worked in his shop, making plaster molds, vacuum-forming EVA foam, and creating prototypes.
 A happy mistake led to the raised heel posts that effectively stabilized the heel of the foot.
 We realized that we were creating a sandal with a ‘generic orthotic’ built into the design of the shoe.
 It had an aggressive arch support.
 We had no idea how many people would like it.
 We didn’t know that it would change the way people understood comfort in sandals.
 We took our best model and sent it off to have a mold made.